Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable

-The purpose of this article is to provide you the reader with good information on how to clean your RV, motorhome, or other Camper in an efficient and cost-conscious way.
+The purpose of this article is to provide you with good information on how to clean your RV, motorhome, or other camper in an efficient and cost-conscious way.

-As you all know by now, it's very hard to get your RV cleaned in many areas around the country, and especially in some of the campgrounds with water restrictions.
+As you all know by now, it's very hard to get your RV cleaned in many areas around the country, especially in some of the campgrounds with water restrictions.

-The days when you could pull in to a campground and hook up a hose to their water system and wash your RV to your heart's content is pretty much a thing of the past.
+The days when you could pull in to a campground, hook up a hose to their water system, and then wash and rinse off your RV to your heart's content are pretty much a thing of the past.